larigaldie-n/eyeScrollR/README.md

 # ToDo list

--   Documentation for fixed areas
+-   Oxygen doc for fixed_areas_bundle
 -   Article limitations

 # Future features

--   "Webpage" tool from iMotions (more accurate)
+-   "Webpage" tool from iMotions (more accurate?)
 -   Other software
 -   More than fixations?